 For those who get into it, showing alpacas can be addictive !
 It's a great way to benchmark your alpacas with others.

 Alpacas are typically shown in classes separated by gender, colour, age and alpaca type.
 The winners of these classes come together to find a colour or an age champion and then and Overall Champion.
 There are often Judges' Choice and other awards.
 There are specialised fleece-only shows too.

 Because alpaca judges explain their placement decisions in public at the time the class judging is finished, it can be a great learning experience.

-We don't show our alpaca because of biosecurity concerns.
+We don't show our alpacas, mainly because of biosecurity concerns.

 an income from breeding ?

 Alpacas are great eaters of grass and are much more environmentally friendly than a lawn-mower !
 Buy three or four halter-trained and attractive males and you will have easily-kept, relaxed and friendly grass-munchers for many years to come.

 Non-breeding males are the cheapest way to own alpacas - you can pay from anywhere from £200-£1000 for a young male - the price variation often reflects their “cuteness”, age, degree of training and fleece quality.

 If the males you choose have reasonable fleeces with good colour and some fineness, they should be able to earn their keep if you do something with the fleeces.
 If you are a craftsperson then you will have the pleasure of working with yarn that you have watched growing